eduairet/ethereum-labs-practice/notes/blockchain-basics.md

-# Blockchain basics
+# Blockchain Basics

 ## What is a smart contract?

--   Piece of code that runs on the blockchain and needs a transaction to change it's state.
+-   Piece of code that runs on the blockchain and needs a transaction to change it's state
 -   Is turing complete, which in theory allows it to solve any computation problem
 -   They're written in a high-level programming language (Vyper, Solidity) which translates the code into EVM Bytecode
 -   Every node in the Ethereum network will execute the same code